uchicago-CAPP30122-win-2022/proj-chicago-eats/README.md

       enter the following command: `python app.py --data`
    2. To launch interactive visualizations enter the the following command: `python app.py --viz`.
 This should print out a ocalhost address.
 Navigate to the address in your browser.

 ### To access supplemental visuals
-1. Navigate from `chicagoeats` → `visualizations` module.
+1. Run `python app.py --notebooks`.
+This will open Jupyter Notebooks in your browser.
-2. Open and run jupyter notebook `zipcodeviz.ipynb` for bar and pie graph visuals of Chicago regions and their food sources totals and category breakdown based on certain years.
+2. Navigate from `chicagoeats` → `analytics` module.
-3.
+3. Open `PPA.ipynb` and `zipcodeviz.ipynb` to explore.